ff0000-ad-tech/ad-velvet/README.md

 Building out ads for all of those targets can be an exhausting process, due to the terrific amount of redundancy, asset management and delivery juggling.
 It's often preferable to build a _dynamic_ unit that can account for many targets in one shot.

-Content Management Platforms (CMP's) are the mechanism that help brand managers organize this volume, while reducing the number of builds necessary to produce those targets.
+Content Management Platforms (CMPs) are the mechanism that help brand managers organize this volume, while reducing the number of builds necessary to produce those targets.
 Some popular options are:

 -   DoubleClick Studio (Google Dynamic Content)
 -   Flashtalking